animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Indexes are created and maintained for fields on objects used in query predicates to match the data of interest, as expressed by the query’s projection.
+Indexes are created and maintained for fields on objects used in query predicates to match the data of interest, as expressed by the query's projection.
 Different types of indexes, such as [key](https://geode.apache.org/docs/guide/19/developing/query_index/creating_key_indexes.html) and